Wall Beds Save Space and Look Great

 It’s very easy said and done, but very difficult to actually move the bed and pack it safely away every single day when not in use.
 If you are thinking of how this can be possible then there are various ways by which this is possible.

 What is a hideaway bed?

-Other than hideaway beds there are many other kinds of beds which help save space.
+Other than hideaway beds there are many other kinds of beds that help save space.
 They primarily are of two types one which helps save space and others which serve a specific purpose.
-Following are few of the examples of beds which either help save space or perform a specific function or both.
+The following are a few of the examples of beds that either help save space or perform a specific function or both.

 - Day Beds - Day beds are very common in those houses which make use of a single room more often than others.
 A day bed can be used as a couch during the day and can be used as a normal bed during night time.
 In case of a couch, one can style it accordingly with the help of cushions and throws, whereas in case of a bed one can replace the cushions with pillows and blankets.
 Day beds are quite similar to a sofa's.

 - Desk beds – Desk Beds are one of the most appropriate arrangements for people who are looking to do two activities without swapping.
 They are quite similar to a bunk bed wherein the bottom part has a desk for working or a play area for the kids and the upper portion has a bed that can be reached with a ladder.
 Desk beds can also be a hidden bed wherein the bed portion can collapse and the desk remains during day time.
 Another arrangement is where the desk glides down behind the bed.
 When the desk is in use the bed lies either vertically or horizontally close to the wall which appears to be a kind of a cupboard or gets camouflaged to the color of the wall.